 There is no State quality assurance control in place and the practice of the Asylum Office, Asylum Commission and Administrative Court cannot be adequately assessed by professionals acting externally.
 Thus, there are no personal records of asylum officers or judges available to the public or upon explicit request which can provide information on the decision-making process such as the number and type of decisions rendered, the length of the asylum procedure and the overall quality of the decision-making process.
 The same can be said for the members of the Asylum Commission.

-EUAA (European Union Asylum Agency) – former EASO, has also been providing support in Serbia since 2016.
-The support was provided under the second roadmap for cooperation between Serbia and EASO/EUAA 2020-2022, established by the MoI and CRM.[22]
-One of the main focuses with regards to the refugee status determination procedure was on country-of-origin information (CoI).[23]
-EUAA representatives held a meeting with relevant CSOs recognised as main providers of free legal aid in Serbia in October 2021.[24]
+The EUAA (European Union Asylum Agency) – former EASO -, has also been providing support in Serbia since 2016.
+The support was provided under the second roadmap for cooperation between Serbia and EASO/EUAA 2020-2022, established by the MoI and CRM.[25]
+One of the main focuses with regards to the refugee status determination procedure was on country of origin information (CoI).[26]
+EUAA representatives held a meeting with relevant CSOs recognised as main providers of free legal aid in Serbia in October 2021.[27]
 In addition, representatives of the asylum authorities have attended numerous seminars and trainings outside Serbia.
-However, the support of the EUAA has failed to produce results: inadequate CoI assessments continued to be observed in the Asylum Office’s practice in 2023, by way of copy-pasting selectively chosen parts of CoI reports, which are then taken out of context and not in line with the meaning of such reports, with the sole aim to reject asylum applications[25] (for further information, see Regular procedure – General)
+However, EUAA support has failed to produce significant results: according to the observations of the author of this report, inadequate CoI assessments continued to be observed in the Asylum Office’s practice in 2023 and 2024, by way of copy-pasting selectively chosen parts of CoI reports, which are then taken out of context and not in line with the meaning of such reports, with the sole aim to reject asylum applications[28] (for further information, see Regular procedure – General).

 The third phase of the project Protection sensitive Migration Management is a regional IPA project which started in 2022 and will end in 2025, based on 4 pillars – identification and registrations, access to protection, return management and contingency plan.
-It is conducted by the UNHCR, IOM, FRONTEX, EU and EUAA.[26]
+It is conducted by the UNHCR, IOM, FRONTEX, and EUAA.[29]

 The Asylum Office still provides regular statistical data to UNHCR, but the statistical overview could be significantly improved.
 For instance, there is no gender or age breakdown when it comes to asylum applicants, nor is there a breakdown by particular vulnerabilities or the basis of the claim.
-In system in which several hundred applications are made per year and are addressed to one centralised body– the Asylum Office, this should not be considered a burden.
+In a system in which several hundred applications are made per year and they are addressed to one centralised body– the Asylum Office, this should not be considered a burden.

 [1] Article 20 Asylum Act.